vacary/flowsinnetworks/network_viz/network_viz/docs/project/source/installing.rst

 After download the project folder *flowsinnetworks*, the software can be installed using the available file setup.py in the subfolder *network_viz*.

-The recommended way to install this program is using a local installation, which do not require administrative privileges with the instruction::
+The recommended way to install this program is using a local installation, which do not require administrative privileges, with the instruction::

 ~network_viz$ python setup.py install --user